Yoni1206/Monte-Carlo-Risk-Engine/README.md

 ## 📊 Visual Analytics & Dashboards

-*(Note: Replace the placeholder links below with the actual paths to your screenshots once uploaded to the repository)*

 ### 1. Stochastic Trajectories (GBM)
 ![GBM Paths](assets/trajectories.png)
 *Visualization of 100 simulated asset paths across 252 trading days, demonstrating the exponential growth and variance dispersion over time.*